Tax Essentials For Small Businesses

 3. Unpaid invoices can work in your favour

-‘Bad debt’ refers to any unpaid invoices you might have, where you are confident those outstanding invoices are not going to be paid, and you have made multiple attempts to retrieve payment.
+The term “bad debt” refers to any unpaid invoices you may have, where you are certain that those outstanding invoices are not going to be paid and where you have made multiple attempts to retrieve payment.
 In other words, you are convinced that those outstanding invoices will not be paid.

-Aside from the penalties (which can incur fines of up to $360,000 and jail time in some cases), you must also bear in mind that you have a business and staff to consider.
+Aside from the penalties, which can include fines of up to 360 thousand dollars and jail terms in some situations, you must also keep in mind that you are responsible for a business and a workforce.

-It’s a good idea to check what you can and cannot claim, but some of the more common mistakes made by small business owners include claiming items such as:
+It is a good idea to check what you may claim and what you cannot claim however some of the more typical mistakes that are made by owners of small businesses include claiming products such as:

 - Client lunches or dinners